Star Trek: Strange New Worlds (SNW) Season 2

 Season 2 of Strange New Worlds had a bit of everything that we know from and love about classic Trek: a courtroom drama, a revealing time travel story, a sequel to "The Cage" and a tough ethical debate.
 It also included three episodes that tried out new forms of storytelling: a sitcom, a crossover with an animated series and even a musical episode.
 SNW crossed the line to being primarily a comedy show on these occasions.

 What was missing so far was a truly exciting episode.
 The season premiere "The Broken Circle" fulfilled that expectation to some extent, but with one exception the stakes were not very high.
 Also, it may have been more spectacular.
 This is merely an observation because I personally didn't miss the action in season 2.
 On the contrary, by deliberately abdicating over-the-top stunts as they are commonplace in Discovery, SNW further emancipates itself and works out the human (or humanoid) dimension in the stories more credibly.
-Still, some more action was due, and we get plenty of it in "Hegemony".
+Still, for those who wanted more action, they got plenty of it in "Hegemony".

 The space sequences in "Hegemony" look really good.
 I would only wish that the writers come up with new ideas.
 Flying through a debris field is the most overused cliché in present-day Trek.
 It happens in slight variations once in every few episodes.
 At least Erica Ortegas gets something to do this way.
 Spock's spacedive is typical of modern Trek too, but I like how it is visualized as him simply floating over to the Cayuga.
 This is in contrast to the obligatory superhuman stunt that Discovery would have pulled in the same situation.
 The same applies to Spock and Chapel's fight with the Gorn on the bridge, with zero-g movements that look mostly realistic.